Profit Margin Calculator

 Net Margin = Net Income / Revenue x 100

 The "bottom line" after all expenses, interest, and taxes.
-Shows overall profitability.
+Shows overall profitability and what percentage of revenue translates to actual profit for shareholders.

 Margin vs Markup